How we partner

 Based on your feedback, I want to let you know about the resources we’ve produced to make our strategy and processes clearer and easier to navigate.

-We are currently putting together a handbook that is being designed to help our current partners, organisations we are developing opportunities with, and people interested in our work.
+We’ve published a partner handbook designed to help our current partners, organisations we are developing opportunities with, and people interested in our work.

 It lays out our processes, principles and ambitions as a funder and demonstrates our commitment to being more transparent and equitable.
-We will explain how we make decisions and the timelines involved, the core principles underpinning our decision-making and our commitment to race equity, climate justice and participation from the communities we work in.
+The handbook also explains how we make decisions and the timelines involved, the core principles underpinning our decision-making and our commitment to race equity, climate justice and participation from the communities we work in.

 You’ve told us that you would like to share more of the important work that you’ve been doing, so we’ve put together some tools that can help you to share your success and learnings with other organisations.